Cummings $35 Million Grant Program

 Joyce Vyriotes and Bill Cummings

-Through evaluating letters of inquiry and a limited number of full applications, Cummings Foundation and a diverse group of about 90 community volunteers will identify 150 grant winners.
-At least half of the awards will be determined completely by volunteers.
-The other awards will be Early Decision grants, determined by Cummings Foundation through an internal process.
+Through evaluating letters of inquiry and a limited number of full applications, Cummings Foundation and a group of about 100 community volunteers with varying backgrounds will identify 150 grant winners.
+More than two-thirds of the awards each year are determined completely by volunteers who serve on four successive committees.
+The other awards are Early Decision grants, determined by Cummings Foundation through an internal process.
 Learn more about our grant selection process.

 Join the Cummings Team